dawasd/PS2Keyboard/README.md

 	-D ESP8266
 	-D NODEMCUV2
 ```

+ESP8266 build flag is required to set interrupt pin correctly for ESP8266

-NODEMCUV2 is required to set ps2interrupt function to use ICACHE_RAM_ATTR.
+NODEMCUV2 build flag is required to set ps2interrupt function to use IRAM_ATTR (previously ICACHE_RAM_ATTR).

-Without ICACHE_RAM_ATTR, may get errors like:
+Without IRAM_ATTR, may get errors like:

 ```
 ISR not in IRAM!